Massive Gravity from Double Copy: Discussion

 There are many interesting future directions that these results suggest.
-For example, can we construct the double copy of Yang-Mills action coupled to a Higgs field, which is the UV completion of massive Yang-Mills considered here, and what is the resulting gravitational theory?
-Does this give us any insight into UV completing massive gravity theories?
+For example, is it possible to add irrelevant operators to \eqref{eq:lagr mYM} or new fields such that the double copy procedure works for all $n$-point amplitudes, or is it only possible if the spectral conditions of \cite{Johnson:2020pny} are satisfied?
+If no extra fields or higher order operators can fix the spurious poles then maybe this suggests that there is some problem of constructing such a massive gravitational theory elsewhere.
+For example, as an anonymous referee pointed out, for Yang-Mills theory with a single adjoint fermion the colour kinematics duality cannot be satisfied in more than 10 dimensions because gravitational theory with more than 8 gravitini and no supersymmetry cannot exist in 4 dimensions.
+Also, can we construct the double copy of Yang-Mills action coupled to a Higgs field, which is the UV completion of massive Yang-Mills considered here, and what is the resulting gravitational theory? \footnote{The double copy of two spontaneously broken Yang-Mills theories where all fields have mass $m$ was studied in \cite{Chiodaroli:2015rdg} and spurious poles $s-(2m)^2$ were found even in 4pt amplitudes.
+It was suggested these poles show the existence of a state of mass $2m$ which has to be added to the spectrum.
+Therefore, an interesting future direction would be to understand if the 5pt spurious poles in massive Yang-Mills signal a presence of another state as well.} Does this give us any insight into UV completing massive gravity theories?
 Does the procedure outlined hold at loop level in any way?
 Are there some simple extensions of the classical double copy relations?
 The latter would be highly nontrivial given the known complicated nonlinear dynamics of massive gravity theories exhibited by the Vainshtein mechanism.
 We leave these various considerations to future work.

 {\textbf{Acknowledgments:}} We would like to thank Mariana Carrillo Gonzalez, Clifford Cheung, Claudia de Rham, Mike Duff and Laura Johnson for useful comments.
 The work of AJT is supported by an STFC grant ST/P000762/1.
 JR is supported by an STFC studentship.
 AJT thanks the Royal Society for support at ICL through a Wolfson Research Merit Award.